metal-stack/docs/docs/src/overview/networking.md

 > Listing 14: VLAN access setup for bare metal server facing ports on leaves.

-Once a bare metal server is provisioned it is deconfigured from PXE VLAN `vlan4000` to avoid accidential or unwanted provisioning.
+Once a bare metal server is provisioned it is deconfigured from PXE VLAN `vlan4000` to avoid accidental or unwanted provisioning.

 During provisioning bare metal servers get internet access via the management network of the exit switches.
 This is because the exit switches are announced as DHCP gateway to the DHCP clients.